john-chapman/john-chapman.github.io/_posts/2016-12-01-compute-tips-1.md

 ---
 layout: post
-title: Compute Shader Tips 1 - Memory Access
+title: Compute Tips 1 - Memory Access
 date: 2016-12-01
 comments: true
 published: true
-tags: compute shader, memory access, cache coherency, glsl
+tags: compute shader, memory access, cache coherency, hlsl, glsl
 ---

+Writing concurrent programs is tricky.
+Writing _optimal_ concurrent programs is really tricky.
+Knowing the hardware of the target platform is a must.

 It's common to have compute shader threads perform some work on a list of items, e.g. updating a particle system, culling a light list, etc. Each group runs some number of threads, and each thread does some portion of the work.
 You might therefore write a loop like this: